Anorexia and mental health are closely linked

-Let’s take a closer look at anorexia and mental health, common mental health conditions that occur with anorexia, and treatment.
+Let’s take a closer look at some common mental health conditions that occur with anorexia along with some treatment options.

 For many people with an eating disorder, anxiety developed before the eating disorder did.
 It’s not critical to know which developed first to receive treatment, though.
 Anxiety, along with other mental health disorders, can be treated at the same time and in conjunction with eating disorders.

 There are several types of anxiety disorders, including: